Intrinsic torsion classes of Riemannian structures: Invariant SO(4) SO(2) structures on the Iwasawa manifold

 An invariant tensor on $\mathscr{I}$ can be expressed in terms of the bases $\e^i$ and $e_i$ with constant coefficients.
-Declaring that the chosen $1$-forms are orthonormal, we determine on $\mathscr{I}$ an invariant Riemannian metric.
-In the same way, any invariant Riemannian almost product structure is determined by a simple $2$-form expressed with constant coefficients with respect to this base.
-The $SO(2)\times SO(4)$-structures in six dimensions are parametrized by the real Grassmannian $\Gr_2(\R^6)$.
+Declaring $e^i$ are orthonormal, we determine an invariant Riemannian metric on $\mathscr{I}$.
+An invariant $SO(2)\times SO(4)$-structure is determined by an invariant simple $2$-form.
+These OPS's are parametrized by the Grassmannian $\Gr_2(\R^6)$.
+We single out a generic $2$-plane in $\R^6$ by a couple of orthogonal unit $1$-forms $v^1$ and $v^2$, or equivalently by the simple $2$-form $\omega=v^1\wedge v^2$.
+Obviously such a parametrization of the Grassmannian is $SO(2)$-overabundant.\smallbreak